 Organisation or Consultee Preferred Options Plan Section Preferred Options Policy Para Preferred Options Comments Recommended Response Huntroyde Estate Introduction 1.2.1 For clarity para 1.2.1 of the PI&O should state the plan's time period rather just say: - 'look ahead to 2032'.
 We are already well into 2016 and note the original timescale for consultation was estimated as January 2016 so there has been some slippage in timing already, so we question whether there will be a clear 15 year timescale, in line with NPPF, left from the date of adoption.
 This could therefore impact on housing numbers required and the need for additional housing and sites to be allocated.
-Text amended to clarify the Plan period 2012-2032.
-The Plan period 2012-2032 is 20 years and adoption is planned for 2018 when would have another 14 years to run.
-It is not considered necessary or proportionate review the plan evidence base to allow a further year.
-It is almost certain that the Plan will be reviewed before 2032.
 Junction Property Ltd. Introduction 1.2.1 Plan Period Paragraph 157 of the NPPF encourages Local Plans to: "be drawn up over an appropriate time scale, preferably a 15 year time horizon, taking account of longer term requirements, and be kept up-to-date."
 Section 4 of the document states that the plan period relates to 2012 - 2032; however, as stated within the most up to date Local Development Scheme (2016 - 2019), the Preferred Options document was due to be released for consultation in January 2016, with the Local Plan expected to be adopted in March 2018.
 The Council has already slipped a few months against the timetable for production; and even if adopted in 2018 at the earliest, the overall Local Plan would have a lifetime of less than 15 years contrary to paragraph 157 of the NPPF.
 Our Client would recommend that the plan period be extended to 2033 or 2035 to ensure the Local Plan is drawn up over an appropriate time scale.
 An increase in the overall plan period would then require an amendment to numerous policies within the plan, including an amendment to the housing requirement to ensure the plan meets its objectively assessed needs over the plan period, which in turn would require the allocation of additional housing land.
-As drafted, the plan period is considered unsound and is not consistent with national policy The Plan period 2012-2032 is 20 years and adoption is planned for 2018 when would have another 14 years to run.
+The Plan period 2012-2032 is 20 years and adoption is planned for 2018 when would have another 14 years to run.
 It is not considered necessary or proportionate review the plan evidence base to allow a further year and a further three years as suggested is not necessary.
 It is almost certain that the Plan will be reviewed before 2032.